mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 Exactly how many mercenaries are at Gamma is up to the Referee.
 It is likely that 4 8 will have been assigned but this can be tailored to the Travellers.

-ALGIN HOYWELLE SPECIES GENDER AGE
+ALGIN HOYWELLE

-— Male — TRAITS — STR 5 INT 9 SKILLS DEX 7 EDU 10 Admin 1, Electronics
-(computer) 2, Electronics
-(remote ops) 3
+— Male — TRAITS — STR 5 INT 9 SKILLS DEX 7 EDU 10 Admin 1, Electronics (computer) 2, Electronics (remote ops) 3

 #### END 6 SOC 6

-FIRST RESORT MERCENARIES SPECIES GENDER AGE
+FIRST RESORT MERCENARIES

 — — —
 TRAITS — STR 8 INT 5 SKILLS DEX 7 EDU 4 Gun Combat (slug) 2, Melee (unarmed) 1, Recon 1, Survival 1

 #### END 9 SOC 3

 WEAPONS Advanced Combat Rifle (3D, Auto 3, Scope) or Laser Carbine (4D, Zero-G), Autopistol (3D-3) ARMOR Coveralls (+2) or Flak (+5), Psionic Shield Helmet

 Research Station Gamma